 RPX-1.0 and

-RPX-4.0 offers 4A output current in a compact 5 x 5.5 x 4.1mm package.
-All of these converters are complete with integrated inductors and full protection (UVLO, SCP, OCP, OTP), requiring only output voltage setting resistors and input and output capacitors to form complete power supplies.
+RPX-4.0 provides 4A output current in a compact 5 x 5.5 x 4.1mm package.
+These converters integrate inductors and comprehensive protection features, requiring only output voltage setting resistors and input/output capacitors for complete power solutions.